Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 11. Our Place Diner

 Our Place Diner in Downtown Ozark is home to the ‘Best Burger in Alabama’ as of 2018.
-The award-winning diner is laid-back with a family-friendly atmosphere and features Southern-style wholesome comfort food which visitors love.
+The award-winning diner is laid-back with a family-friendly atmosphere and features Southern-style wholesome comfort food which I absolutely adore.

-Whether you wish to sample one of their succulent burgers, the Grouper Sandwich or a Chicken Fried Steak, you can do it all here.
+Whether you wish to sample one of their succulent burgers, the Buffalo Chicken Sandwich or a Country Fried Steak, you can do it all here.

 There’s also a selection of sides and delicious desserts, so save some room after your generous main course.